trussworks/react-uswds/docs/for_trussels.md

   - **_Don't_** remove yourself from `package.json` contributors!
 You did good work on this project and that should be recognized.
 - [ ] _Optional:_ You don’t need to have npm access revoked, but you can if you want.
 - [ ] _Optional:_ You don’t need to have Happo admin access revoked, but you can if you want.
-- [ ] _Optional:_ Give yourself some time back and remove yourself from the weekly check-in events
 - [ ] _Optional: If you want to,_ feel free to leave the #react-uswds Slack channels